Searching Within Your Search Results

 Filters and Facets in Detail

 Clicking any of the filter buttons gives you a faceted list to choose from.
-In this case, I clicked on the Assignee (Original) filter.
+In this case, I clicked on the Assignee (Current) filter.
 The facets are the names and counts for each assignee that match the query.
 So really, a filter is made up of a number of facets.

 - Click away from the facet list to close it (or on the X in the top right).